Lopseg/Jsdir/README.md

 # Jspathextractor

-Jspathextractor is an Burp Suite extension that extract hidden url paths from js files
+Jspathextractor is an Burp Suite extension that extract hidden url paths, beautify and save js files for futher/better reading.

-          && Beautify the file and save for futher/better reading !
+The extracted paths are printed on Burp Suite.

+The beatified file is saved under db/beautified-files folder.

 # Requirements

-Just need to instal js-beautify
+Need to have js-beautifier in your pc.

 Copy and paste in your terminal:

 sudo apt install js-beautifier

 # Usage

-Just import this extension in Extender Tab of Burp Suite.
+Import this extension in Extender Tab of Burp Suite.

-Then when you see an Js file in any response of any server inside Burp suite, Just click on it with the right button, then choose "Send to Js scrapper".
+Then when you see an Js file in any response of any server inside Burp suite,

+Just click on it with the right button, then choose "Send to Js scrapper".

 Go to extender tab and see the results.

 ![My image]( https://raw.githubusercontent.com/Lopseg/Jspathextractor/master/jsscrapper.png )